 Social Enterprise

 Social Enterprise (SE) is a for profit venture most often run by a non-profit society or charity.
-There is generally a limited or zero shareholder distribution of profits.
 Social Enterprises follow the triple bottom line philosophy: People • Planet • Profit.
 Successful SEs follow these three principles:

 2. Be environmentally proactive.